-Family Subsistence Supplemental Allowance (FSSA): Active duty Soldiers that qualify for the USDA Supplemental Nutrition Assistance Program (SNAP), formerly known as the food stamp program, may be eligible for assistance up to amouts not to exceed $1,100 monthly.
+Family Subsistence Supplemental Allowance (FSSA): Active duty Soldiers that qualify for the USDA Supplemental Nutrition Assistance Program (SNAP), formerly known as the food stamp program, may be eligible for assistance up to amounts not to exceed $1,100 monthly.

 Cost of Living Allowance (COLA): Soldiers assigned to high-cost locations in the continental U.S. or a tour of duty outside the continental United States are paid a Cost of Living Allowance.
 This allowance is intended to offset the higher costs of food, transportation, clothing, and other non-housing items.
 COLA rates are based on the Soldiers' rank, duty location, and dependent status.
 Unlike other allowances, COLA is considered taxable, however, an additional amount is included to cover the average tax rate.

 For more specific information on these benefits and to verify eligibility, please visit the following links: